 Bonnierhuset

-Bonnierhuset, a 61-meter-high high-rise building in central Stockholm, holds historical significance as the first concrete scraper built after World War II.
-Originally designed as an office and printing house, the building continues to evolve with the times, now embracing sustainable energy solutions.
+Bonnierhuset, a 61-meter-high high-rise building in Stockholm, holds historical significance as the first concrete scraper built after World War II.
+Today, the iconic building is home to the largest geothermal energy installation in central Stockholm.

 Energy Consumption Reduction